mitchell985/Node-Project/README.md

 The goal of this project is to create a REST API product database using the Express framework, written in Typescript, then containerized into a Docker container.

-I will also follow best practices.
+The plan is to do all of this while following best practices.

 The technologies I will use to achieve this are:
 - Node.js